hadronized/strongly-typed-thoughts.net/media/blog/pre-luminance-1.0.0.md

 # One word about the feature set and spare-time

 You might be wondering *“Woah, this is such a big feature set.
 A lot of things are coming!
-Why not having split the feature set into several releases?*, and that’s a good question.
+Why not having split the feature set into several releases?”*, and that’s a good question.

 Lately, I’ve been feeling on-and-off about everything I do on my spare-time on the FOSS level.
 I have several crates I care about and sometimes people show up and start asking for features and/or